Pir Sabaq: Overview and history

-Historical Pir Sabaq, is a village near the city of Nowshera in the Khyber Pakhtunkhwa of Pakistan.
+Historical Pir Sabaq Sharif, is a village near the city of Nowshera in the Khyber Pakhtunkhwa of Pakistan.
 It is 7 km away from Nowshera City.

 Location

 Pir Sabaq is the largest village with respect to both area and population in the region.
 The village lies just at the banks of Kabul River.

 Religion

 The entire population of Pir Sabaq are Sunni Muslims.
 Before the Pakistan-India partition there were several Hindu families residing in the village but most of them left for India after independence.
 Some Hindu families became Muslims.

 Borders and Population

 Pir Sabaq is one of the most densely populated villages in District Nowshera.
 It is a business hub as it is surrounded by several villages, and mostly the nearby villagers come for business, employment, and trading in Pir Sabaq.
 Some of the main villages located around Pir Sabaq are Zara Miana, Raj Muhammad Kalli, Misri Banda, and Pir Sabaq Dheri.